 #1.
 Can You Use Wooden Bats In Little League Baseball?

 Yes, wooden bats are allowed in all Little Leagues when they follow the League’s regulations.
 When the bat is one-piece solid wood and adheres to the rules of the League, it does not require any USA Baseball mark or sticker.
-However, when the bat is two-piece or multi-piece wood, then it is a necessity that it should have a USA Baseball mark or a sticker for playing approval.
+However, when the bat is two-piece or multi-piece wood, it is necessary to have a USA Baseball mark or a sticker for playing approval.

-Though wooden bats can be used in the Little League baseball, many players prefer to use metal bat mainly because they are cost-effective and easier to play with as compared with the wooden bats.
+Though wooden bats can be used in Little League baseball, many players prefer to use metal bats mainly because they are cost-effective and easier to play with than wooden bats.

 Wooden bats are hard to play with because they are usually heavier and not easy to swing.
-Their sweet spot is also smaller than the metal bats, which makes it difficult for the player to hit the ball.
-Also, greater force is required to hit the ball with the wooden bat which is a problematic task for the little players.
-Not only these, but wooden bats tend to break easier than metal bats, which is not likable at all.
+Their sweet spot is also smaller than the metal bats, making it difficult for the player to hit the ball.
+Also, greater force is required to hit the ball with the wooden bat, which is problematic for the little players.
+These wooden bats tend to break easier than metal bats, which is not likeable at all.